Frequently asked questions

 Can I still compost at home?

-Yes, we encourage all residents to compost at home too, but now you will be able to recycle your cooked food waste, dairy products, bread, meat and bones too by using the new food waste recycling service.
+Yes, we encourage all residents to compost at home too, but now you will be able to recycle your cooked food waste, dairy products, bread, meat and bones too by using the food waste recycling service.

 I don't have any food waste, what should I do?